Construction Cost: not disclosed

 While at KDW Architects, SAGE principal Valerie Thiel served as project manager and building shell designer for the well-built and highly functional Verizon Equipment and Administration Building.
 For security reasons, the client required a building that was of conservative design but did not call attention to its utilitarian nature.
 The project treated louvers as well as windows as design elements to add scale to the large box structure.
 Valerie detailed the site retaining walls as well as the exterior envelope of the utility building.

-Winner of 2008 Washington Masonry Awards for using masonry colors, textures, and patterns to add interest and delight to the Verizon Equipment Building.
+The project won a 2008 Washington Masonry Award for using masonry colors, textures, and patterns to add interest and delight to the Verizon Equipment Building.

-With extensive expertise in project permitting, Valerie handled negotiations with the fire department to optimize the use of sprinklers in the hazardous battery room environment where water can introduce additional hazards to staff and fire-fighters.
+Valerie handled negotiations with the fire department to optimize the use of sprinklers in the hazardous battery room environment, where water can introduce additional hazards to staff and firefighters.